EdgeFirstAI/documentation/docs/perception/middleware/index.md

-# Deep View RT Middleware
+# Deep View RT
-The Deep View Middleware toolset includes a wide variety of tools that can be used for each step of the deployment pipeline.
-We have the Deep View Converter to handle conversion and optimization of models to our propietary model format.
+Deep View RT has two components currently and is being expanded further for each step of the deployment pipeline.
+We have the Deep View RT Edge-Optimized Inference Engine that is capable of inference and can be built into applications or workflows using converted models.
+The Deep View RT Edge-Optimized Inference Engine is capable of running inference on many different devices and EdgeFirst Platforms in addition to running inference on the CPU, GPU, and NPU.
+We then have the Deep View Converter to handle conversion and optimization of models to our propietary model format.
 These models have been optimized for our EdgeFirst Platforms and in a wide range of scenarios will provide an increase in inference.

-We have our backend engine in Deep View RT that is capable of inference and can be built into applications or workflows using the models converted.
-The Deep View RT engine is capable of running inference on many different devices and EdgeFirst Platforms in addition to running inference on the CPU, GPU, and NPU.

 Finally, in development is our HAL (Hardware Abstraction Library), which will simplify the deployment pipeline and allow for minimally coded application pipelines to be highly optimized on whichever EdgeFirst Platform you are using for inference.